 A ValuePenguin analysis did the math in nearly 20 cities and found cost differences to be dramatic.
 We also calculated travel times for typical bike commutes in five major cities, comparing those to the same times on public transit, the leading commuting alternative in many of the cities we studied.
 Our results explode the myth that traveling to work by bike is slower than other alternatives.

 Bicycling to work isn’t practical for many commuters, of course.
-More than two of every three Americans travel six or more miles to their workplace—a distance that would require more time and effort than most workers can spare.
+More than 2 of every 3 Americans travel six or more miles to their workplace — a distance that would require more time and effort than most workers can spare.
 And even a shorter journey may not work if the route is unfriendly to biking or to parking a bike, or both.

-What if your commute is notably longer or shorter than the 3-mile journeys we primarily used for our comparisons?
-As distances grow beyond 3 miles or so, our research finds, the time advantage for taking transit tends to grow.
-However, for sub-3-mile commutes, we predict a higher chance of biking being faster.
+What if your commute is notably longer or shorter than the three-mile journeys we primarily used for our comparisons?
+As distances grow beyond three miles or so, our research finds, the time advantage for taking transit tends to grow.
+However, for sub-three-mile commutes, we predict a higher chance of biking being faster.
 That's largely due to the downtime required to wait for a bus or train; taking out or returning a shared bike, by contrast, typically takes no more than a minute or two.

 The consistency and predictability of bike commuting is one of its key advantages.
 Many cities are building out networks of bike lanes and dedicated paths that make pedaling faster and safer, and transit systems in New York and elsewhere are suffering growing delays and interruptions due to maintenance issues and a crumbling infrastructure.

 These five locations stood out for riding to work, even among the longer list of cities we include below.
 Each has at least 100 stations at which commuters can check out or check in shared bikes.
-And where in some cities, stations are located mostly to benefit particular types of users—tourists, say, or college students—these top-5 cities had stations located both in key areas where people work and live.
+And where in some cities, stations are located mostly to benefit particular types of users — tourists, say, or college students — these top five cities had stations located both in key areas where people work and live.